 These trees are destined to either be felled or to be left for their value as habitats for invertebrates and insects, and perhaps their sculptural form.
 Although they will not be replaced like-for-like, other trees will be planted to help retain the Cemetery’s varied and very special, albeit town-centre, character.

-Written by Rob Tomlinson
+Written and photographed (excluding the drone photography) by Rob Tomlinson